-Figure 201: Setting page margins and layout for the First Page style
+Figure 192: Setting page margins and layout for the First Page style

-- 5) On the Header and Footer tabs, be sure the Header on and Footer on options are not selected.
-Click OK to save your changes. - Step 2.
-Set up the Default Page Style. - 1) On the Styles deck, in the list of page styles, right-click Default Page Style and select Edit Style in the context menu. - 2) On the General tab of the Page Style: Default Page Style dialog, be sure Next Style is set to Default Page Style.

-3) On the Page tab of the Page Style: Default Page Style dialog, select Mirrored for Page layout and set the Inner and Outer margins to the same width as the Left and Right margins, respectively, on the First Page style.
-If a gutter margin has been set for the First Page style, use the same width for the gutter margin on the Default Page Style.
+- Step 2.
+Set up the Default Page Style. - 1) On the Styles deck, in the list of page styles, right-click Default Page Style and select Edit Style in the context menu. - 2) On the General tab of the Page Style: Default Page Style dialog, be sure Next Style is set to Default Page Style. - 3) On the Page tab of the Page Style: Default Page Style dialog, select Mirrored for Page layout and set the Inner and Outer margins to the same width as the Left and Right margins, respectively, on the First Page style.